Learnware-LAMDA/Beimingwu/docs/content/en/overview/quick-start.md

 # Quick Start

-Welcome to Beimingwu: Learnware Dock System!
-The following content will help you quickly experience the system, including Learnware Search and Deployment.
+Welcome to Beimingwu learnware dock system!
+The following content will help you quickly experience the system, including learnware search and deployment.

 ## Learnware Search

-In Beimingwu, Learnware can be searched using both semantic information and statistical information.
+In Beimingwu, learnwares can be searched using both semantic information and statistical information.

-When searching with semantic information, you can fill in the information about your target Learnware, and the system will search in the name and description of learnware.
+When searching with semantic information, you can fill in the information about your target learnware, and the system will search in the names and descriptions of learnwares.
 You can also filter by tags.

 ![image-20231112143044054](../../public/semantic_search.png)